draj346/Alpha-Game-App/README.md

   - User has option to configure the text color.
 To do that he need to open **src/constant/Color.ts** and then need to change the FOREGROUND_ALIVE and FOREGROUND_DEAD color.
   - To add new rules in future we need to add logic in **src/utils/Rules.ts** file.

-## Available Scripts

-In the project directory, you can run:
+## How to run the application
+- First we need to donwload the Application
+- Then navigate the project directory and enter `npm i` command to install node_modules.

-#### To run the project we need to navigate the project directory and run `npm start` command
+- To run the project we need to navigate the project directory and run `npm start` command

-#### To run the unit test cases we need to navigate the project directory and run `npm test` command
+- To run the unit test cases we need to navigate the project directory and run `npm test` command